 Course listings are subject to change.
 Please check back regularly for updates and email email@example.com if you have any questions.

+Many sites are also offering online courses.
 Online courses are open to any student who meets the course requirements with or without a study away application.
-We encourage you to take a look at our full list of online courses here (link coming soon).
+We encourage you to take a look at our full list of online courses here.

 Abu Dhabi and Shanghai course equivalencies